 On 26th June 50035 Ark Royal is the first loco across Falling Sands since December.
 Photo: Kenny Felstead

-Welcome to your latest edition of Express Points!
+Welcome to your July edition of Branch Lines

-Well, at long last came the announcement we’d all been waiting for!
-The Severn Valley Railway will be running public services again from Saturday 1st August.
-As everyone breathed a sigh of relief, the preparations behind the scenes continued at pace and will do so for the next four weeks.
+You waited.
+You stayed at home.
+You hoped to hear some good news about the Severn Valley Railway.
+Now your patience has been rewarded, with the announcement that the SVR will be running public services again from Saturday 1st August.
+As everyone along the 16 miles of the line breathed a sigh of relief, preparations behind the scenes for reopening continued at pace, and will do so for the next four weeks.

 Yes, things are going to be different, at least for the initial period of service.
 Yes, it’s not going to suit everyone, be they visitors or staff.
 But the important thing is that we are going to reopen and we are going to generate some much-needed passenger revenue.
 Our article below on the SVR’s finances should leave you in no doubt of the necessity of this.

-Let us know what’s happening in your corner of the Railway, by emailing firstname.lastname@example.org.
-Please send your contribution for the next edition, with a photograph, by Thursday 30th July at the very latest.
+Please let us know your SVR-related news by emailing firstname.lastname@example.org, and remember, we’ll need your contribution for the next edition by Thursday 30th July at the very latest.

 Lesley Carr and Patrick Hearn, co-editors